Cut Costs, Increase Efficiency, and Reduce Emissions

 As the largest home improvement retailer in the world, Home Depot faces a host of challenges in its supply chain and Ron shared the building blocks of how they address sustainability efforts, the organization of their supply chain, strategies they have been implementing including floor loading, final mile delivery, direct fulfillment centers, and flatbed delivery markets.

 Some of the key takeaways from the webinar follow.

-To learn more about Convoy’s carbon emission reduction and how Home Depot addresses shipments throughout its network, watch the webinar recording here.
+To learn more about Convoy’s carbon emission reductions and how The Home Depot addresses shipments throughout its network, watch the webinar recording here.

 Jess Dankert: Good afternoon everyone.
 My name is Jessica Dankert, and I am the vice president of supply chain for the Retail Industry Leaders Association or RILA.
 My colleague, Erin Hiatt is RILA’s vice president of corporate and social responsibility, and she and I are co-hosting today’s webinar, Cut Costs, Increase Efficiency, and Reduce Emissions Through Freight Matching.
 But we will be talking about a lot more than just empty miles today.
 First, for those that aren’t familiar, RILA is the trade association for the largest and most innovative companies in the retail industry.
 We bring retailers together to share, learn, and advocate, advancing our members and strengthening the industry.
 Visit RILA.org to learn more about us.